 When you are in Unalaska, you'll notice that it is more blue-collar than most other communities in America.
 55.41% of Unalaska’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Unalaska is a city of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Unalaska who work in sales jobs (8.63%), management occupations (7.58%), and office and administrative support (7.17%).

-A relatively large number of people in Unalaska telecommute to their jobs.
-Overall, about 7.54% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.54% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Unalaska is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.